ToshioCP/Gtk4-tutorial/gfm/sec13.md

 If an error occurs, the solution is usually to change the (caller) program and fix the bug.
 You need to distinguish programmer's errors and runtime errors.
 You shouldn't use this function to find runtime errors.
-- 10-11: If an error occurs when reading the file, then return NULL.
+- 10-11: If an error occurs when reading the file, then the function returns NULL.
 - 13: Calls the function `tfe_text_view_new`.
 The function creates TfeTextView instance and returns the pointer to the instance.
+If an error happens in `tfe_text_view_new`, it returns NULL.
 - 14: Gets the pointer to GtkTextBuffer corresponds to `tv`.
 The pointer is assigned to `tb`
 - 15: Assigns the contents read from the file to GtkTextBuffer pointed by `tb`.
-- 16: Frees the memories pointed by `contents`.
-- 17: Duplicates `file` and sets `tv->file` to point it.
+- 16: Duplicates `file` and sets `tv->file` to point it.
+- 17: The function `gtk_text_buffer_set_modified (tb, FALSE)` sets the modification flag of `tb` to FALSE.
+The modification flag indicates that the contents of the buffer is modified.
+It is used when the contents are saved.
+If the modification flag is FALSE, it isn't need to save the contents.
+- 19: Frees the memories pointed by `contents`.
-- 18: Returns `tv`, which is a pointer to the newly created TfeTextView instance..
+- 20: Returns `tv`, which is a pointer to the newly created TfeTextView instance.
+If an error happens, NULL is returned.

 ## Save and saveas functions